 Thousands of Washingtonians drive cars that get this tax break.
 It’s under siege in D.C.

-Washington has the second-highest number of registered electric vehicles in the country, behind only California.
+Washington state has the second-highest number of registered electric vehicles in the country, behind only California.

 But federal tax breaks for owners have largely gone to people with six-figure incomes.